 - Only one application per surgical department will be accepted.

 - Candidate must have received peer-reviewed funding such as a K-series award from the National Institutes of Health (NIH), Veterans Administration, National Science Foundation, or U.S. Department of Defense merit review to support their research effort.

 - Candidate must submit a one-page essay to the committee that explains why they should be considered for the award and describes the importance of their past and current research.

 - Nomination documentation must include an NIH-formatted biographical sketch and copies of the candidate’s three most significant publications.

 - Nomination documentation must include a letter of recommendation from the candidate’s department chair.
 Up to three additional letters of recommendation will be accepted.

 Special consideration will be given to surgeons who are at the “tipping point” of their research careers with a track record indicative of early promise and potential (for example, degree program in research or K-award).
 Surgeon-scientists who are well established (for example, a recipient of NIH R01 grants) are not eligible.

-To be considered for the award in 2015, submissions must be submitted March 27, 2015.
-In the body of your e-mail please include
+To be considered for the award in 2015, applications must be submitted on or before March 27, 2015.

 Please send your comments and inquiries to Carla Manosalvas, Administrator, Committees and Educational Programs, Division of Research and Optimal Patient Care—Continuous Quality Improvement, at firstname.lastname@example.org.